 Why do Japanese Have Difficulty Speaking English

-Foreigners new to Japan often wonder if some Japanese people can’t speak English or don’t want to speak.
-This is a natural question to come to mind as English is a part of the curriculum in Japanese schools.
+Foreigners new to Japan often wonder if some Japanese people can’t speak English or don’t want to speak it.
+This is a natural question to ask, as English is a part of the curriculum in Japanese schools.

 English has become the de facto language of international communication in today’s globalized world.
 Proficiency in English has become an important skill for personal and professional development.
-And this is not because of the language itself but because of the need to have one unifying language.
+This is not because of the language itself but because of the need for one unifying language.

 However, despite its economic and technological advancements, Japan lags in English compared to other developed nations.
 According to the EF English Proficiency Index, Japan ranks quite low at 80th place among the 111 surveyed countries.
 Despite English being a part of school education, many Japanese individuals struggle to speak English fluently.